JacquesCarette/CAS706-F2021/README.md

 You will find
 - in `CS747`, the original handout files for that course
 - in `handout`, the slightly modified files used for CAS 706
-- in filled, what we ended up doing during lectures
+- in `filled`, what we ended up doing during lectures

 More material will get posted here as it arises.
 Such as what was covered in the lectures, the extra material used, the assignments, etc.